andrewginns/quorum/README.md

 - Your OpenAI API key must be provided in the Authorization header of each request
 - The proxy forwards the Authorization header unchanged to the OpenAI API
 - API keys are never logged or stored by the proxy
-- Use environment variables to manage API keys securely
+- Use secure methods to provide the API key to your applications
 - Never commit API keys to version control

 Network Security: